flutter/website/json.md

 String json = json.encode(user);
 ```

-This way, the calling code doesn't have to worry about JSON serialization at
+With this approach, the calling code doesn't have to worry about JSON
-all.
+serialization at all.
 However, the model class still definitely has to.
-In a production app, you
-would want to ensure that the serialization works properly.
-In practice, the
+In a production app, you would want to ensure that the serialization works
-`User.fromJson` and `User.toJson` methods both need to have unit tests in place
+properly.
+In practice, the `User.fromJson` and `User.toJson` methods
-to verify correct behavior.
+both need to have unit tests in place to verify correct behavior.

 Also, real-world scenarios are not usually that simple.
-It is unlikely that you
+It's unlikely that you
 can get by with such small JSON responses.
 Nested JSON objects are not that
 uncommon either.